A.J. Brown Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Matchup vs. Indianapolis

-- Brown is averaging 37.8 receiving yards per game in five career matchups against the Colts, 31.7 fewer than his receiving yards prop bet over/under for Sunday's game (69.5).
+- Against the Colts, Brown has averaged 37.8 receiving yards per game in his five career matchups, 38.7 fewer than his over/under for Sunday's game.

-- Brown has caught a touchdown pass against the Colts once, but did not have multiple TDs in that game.
+- Brown has caught a touchdown pass versus the Colts once, but did not have multiple TDs in that game.

-- The Colts are giving up 256.3 passing yards per game this year, the NFL's 13th-ranked pass defense.
+- The 256.3 yards per game the Colts are conceding through the air makes them the NFL's 13th-ranked pass defense.

-- The Colts have given up 16 passing TDs this season (2.3 per game), ranking them 30th among NFL defenses.
+- The Colts' defense is 30th in the league, conceding 2.3 passing touchdowns per game.

 Recent Performances

-- Against the Chiefs last week, Brown was targeted nine times and totaled 133 yards on eight receptions while scoring one touchdown.
+- Brown put together a 133-yard performance against the Chiefs last week on eight catches (16.6 yards per catch) while being targeted nine times and scoring one touchdown.

-- In his last three games, Brown has racked up 262 yards on 18 catches with one touchdown, averaging 87.3 yards per game on 24 targets.
+- In his last three games, Brown has 18 catches (on 24 targets) for 262 yards and one touchdown, averaging 87.3 yards per game.

 Brown's Tennessee Teammates